Driv3r-tech/ai-dialog-guide/chapters/eng/chapter222.md

 [📚 Back to Table of Contents](../../README.md)

 # 2.2.2.
-Interaction as a Mirror: Self-Analysis Through AI Dialogue
+The Reflective Dialogue: Analyzing Yourself with AI

 One of the most powerful yet often overlooked benefits of interacting with AI is the **mirror effect**.
 Every conversation with an AI reflects: